Everest 5G Engineering Services PEAK Matrix® Assessment

 NTT Managed Services Americas Privacy Statement

-Protecting privacy is paramount to NTT Managed Services Americas, LLC dba Secure-24, LLC (NTT Managed Services Americas).
+Protecting privacy is paramount to NTT Managed Services Americas, LLC (NTT Managed Services Americas), formerly Secure-24, LLC.
+(NTT Managed Services Americas).
 NTT Managed Services Americas and its United States affiliate Symmetry Corporation, NTT Managed Services Americas’ U.S. subsidiaries, and its wholly owned India subsidiary, (hereinafter collectively referred to as the “NTT Managed Services Americas,” “we,” “us” or “our”) comply with various laws/regulations regarding the protection of Personal Financial Information (PFI), Personal Information (PI), Personally Identifiable Information (PII) and Protected Health Information (PHI) data.

 NTT Managed Services Americas maintains a privacy program in compliance with the ISO 27018 standard (Protection of PII in public clouds for PII processors) and acts in compliance with International and GDPR, Federal and applicable state privacy laws, as well as HIPAA, HITECH, Omnibus rule to safeguard the privacy of Protected Health Information (PHI).
 Onward transfers of customer data containing EU Personal Information relies on Standard Contractual Clauses (SCCs, aka Model Clauses).
-We are also self-certified with the European Union (“EU”)-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework, as set forth by the U.S. Department of Commerce, regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, and Switzerland to the United States.
-Secure-24, LLC and Symmetry Corporation are the covered entities for the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework.
+We comply with the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) as set forth by the U.S. Department of Commerce.
+Secure-24, LLC and Symmetry Corporation has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles (EU-U.S. DPF Principles) with regard to the processing of personal data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.

 Data We Collect